infoburp/infoburp/README.md

 ## infoburp CouchApp

 infoburp is a website, with the url www.infoburp.com.

-This facility is useful because it allows people with no experience of the semantic web to easily understand what linked data is, and to easily look up data regarding a certain topic, without having to install new software.
+It is useful because it allows people with no experience of the semantic web to easily understand what linked data is, and to easily look up data regarding a certain topic, without having to install new software.

 By presenting a fresh view to user’s online content and relationships, I hope to create an interesting new business opportunity, both for myself and other people.